j-freddy/j-freddy.github.io/_posts/2023-10-04-how-to-hypnotise-yourself.md

 cover_img: "blog/hypnosis/pendulum.png"
 summary: |
   Ever been curious about hypnosis?
-In this blog, we explore one of the simplest catalysts for hypnosis: selective attention, as well as delving briefly into the science behind it.
+In this blog, we explore one of the simplest catalysts for hypnosis: selective attention, and briefly talk about the science behind it.
 ---

 {%- assign troxler_paper = "https://www.cell.com/neuron/pdf/S0896-6273(05)01056-1.pdf" -%}